Lentil Mushroom Stew-A Hearty Healthy Dinner

-In a wide bottomed, large heavy pot (I love my enameled cast iron pot), heat 2 tbsp oil on medium and add onions and seasoning salt.
+- In a wide bottomed, large heavy pot (I love my enameled cast iron pot), heat 2 tablespoon oil on medium and add onions and seasoning salt.
 Saute, stirring often until they are caramelized.
-(Add a tbsp of water or 2 to help them cook down if they are drying too much before browning)
+(Add a tablespoon of water or 2 to help them cook down if they are drying too much before browning)

 - Once nice and brown, push to the side, add remaining oil, garlic and mushrooms, sauteing until cooked.

 - Sprinkle with flour and stir through, immediately adding stock once flour is stirred in.
 Stir vigorously to incorporate flour through stock then add tomatoes, herbs and optional ingredients (vegetables, wine and Worcestershire) if using.
 Simmer on medium, stirring often about 30 min. or until carrots and turnips are cooked through if using. ( If you are busy doing other things and can't stir often, turn heat to low)